apilium/BDA-Project/bda_summary.md

 - The plotting was done by kernel density estimation, for which reason we see our discrete DEATH_EVENT variable as continuous.
 - Each line is individual prediction with our fitted model
 - The key take away from this is, that by choosing priors we get less variance between each measurement, and we get more consistent results

+## Weibull diagnostics
+- R:
+- Effective sample size: 80 individual samples are worth 100 from MCMC
+- Divergent chains: if we have too big step according to target distribution resolution, there might be.
+We have 0.
+- LOO (leave one out CV)
+  - ELPD (expected log pointwise density): sum of N probability densities, can be lower than 1 (negative ELPD) or higher than 1 (positive ELPD)
+  - ELPD SE: SE of N components that ELPD is calculated over.
+Small N leads to overoptimistic SE
+  - p_loo (p_eff): how much harder is it to predict future data (CV) than observed data.
+    - p_loo < p is good.
+  - Pareto k: how far leave-one-out distribution is from full distribution. k higher when its further from full distribution.
+    - k < 0.5, elpd estimated with high acc
+    - 0.5 < k < 0.7 less accuracy, but still ok
+    - k > 0.7 elpd_loo isn't useful estimate
+## Weibull intrepretation
+-

 Nicola's part: